spsforks/SCons-scons-wiki/Home.md

  * [FromMakeToScons](FromMakeToScons) - why scons? a critique of the venerable Make tool, and a history of build systems
  * [SconsVsOtherBuildTools](SconsVsOtherBuildTools) - for those who want to compare SCons to other build tools.
  * [SconsProjects](SconsProjects), open source projects which use SCons (add yours there).
 Can be a useful resource to learn new SCons tricks or just see it in action
+ * The [SCons Discord channel](https://discord.gg/bXVpWAy "invitation link").
+The preferred chat channel - preserves history, gives more formatting control, and just in general is now a much more active place than our IRC channel.
  * \#scons IRC channel on Libera Chat [irc://irc.libera.char/scons](irc://irc.libera.chat/scons)
- * The [SCons Discord channel](https://discord.gg/bXVpWAy "invitation link").
-We're trying this as an alternative to IRC as Discord maintains history and allows more formatting options.
-Please join and come say hi!
  * [TalksAndSlides](TalksAndSlides) - videos and presentation slides of SCons talks